rbankosegger/absarg-clustering/README.md

 The third line was inspired by the ASPARTIX-Implementation of the classical stable semantics[^2].

-To ensure correctness, we tested the semantics with several instances:
+To ensure correctness, we tested the stable semantics with several instances:
  * `tests/cstable-1` ensures the clustered semantics reduce to the classical ones when every clustered argument is singleton
  * `/tests/cstable-2` ensures that not-attacked clusters are always accepted, always-attacked singletons are never accepted and always-attacked clusteres can be both accepted or not.
  * `/tests/cstable-3` and `/tests/cstable-4` have different concrete AF's but their mapping induces the same clustered AF.
 Thus, their clustered semantics should yield the same extensions.